 9. Make Time For Fun

-Nurses can easily get dragged down by the difficult and draining nature of the job, making life feel heavy and stressful.
-Focusing on difficult and hard things day after day while pouring out energy and compassion for others can lead to burnout and depression.
+Nurses can easily get dragged down by the draining nature of the job, making life feel heavy and stressful.
+Focusing on difficult things day after day while pouring out energy and compassion for others can lead to burnout and depression.
 Make fun a priority!
-Plan something to look forward to and schedule it just as if it were an important meeting or appointment.
+Plan exciting activities, prioritizing them as much as an important meeting or appointment.

 When to Seek Professional Help